 Novato is steeped in history and culture, and visitors to Novato have a number of options when it comes to enjoying our local Novato museums and cultural centers.
-Best of all, some of our museums are close together, or a great thematic match, so you can enjoy a mini-museum adventure, whether you’re celebrating flight at the Hamilton Field History Museum and the Space Station Museum, or catching both the Novato History Museum and Marin Museum of the Native American in a single afternoon.
+Best of all, some of our museums are close together, or a great thematic match, so you can enjoy a mini-museum adventure, whether you’re celebrating flight at the Hamilton Field History Museum, or catching both the Novato History Museum and Marin Museum of the Native American in a single afternoon.

 The North Bay has a rich culture of artists and crafters, and the Marin Museum of Contemporary Art features both local artists (some of whom have studios on premises) and exhibitions that feature nationally recognized artists, juried exhibitions, an annual “book arts” exhibition, and more.
 Located in the Novato Arts Center on the former Hamilton Air Force Base in a distinctive “Spanish eclectic” style stucco building, the MOCA offers visitors a creative atmosphere where art can be enjoyed and appreciated.